smartfog/fogflow/README.md

 ## Background

-FogFlow is a standard-based data processing framework for service providers to easily programming and managing IoT services over cloud and edges.
+FogFlow is a standard-based data processing framework for service providers to easily program and manage IoT services over cloud and edges.
 Below are the motivation, functionalities, and benefits of FogFlow.

 -   _Why do we need FogFlow?_